Dudley70/DocSyn/README.md

 **DocSyn** is a document synthesis system that processes multiple source documents and compiles them into a single, de-duplicated knowledge base.
 It prevents "Global Leakage" by identifying and removing duplicate sections across different modules.

+**Universal System:** Works with any document set - academic papers, API docs, legal documents, technical specifications, or any collection of related documents.

 ```
 sources → staging → promotion → build → DocSyn_Compiled.md
 ```